-Prior to a Resident moving in, a nurse shall conduct an initial screening to assess and determine:
+Prior to signing a Residency Agreement and a Resident moving in, the Residence must arrange for an in-person initial assessment conducted by a nurse.
+The nurse’s initial assessment shall determine:

 The prospective Resident's service needs and preferences and the ability of the Residence to meet those needs;

-The Resident's functional abilities;
+The Resident's physical and functional abilities;

-The Resident's cognitive status and its impact on functional abilities;
+The Resident's cognitive status and psychosocial condition;

-Whether SAMM is appropriate for the Resident based on the following:
+Whether a medication program (e.g. SAMM or LMA) is appropriate and which medication program, based on the following:

-The completion of an observational assessment by a nurse to determine whether the resident is capable of performing the particular method(s) of independent medication administration; and,
+The completion of an observational assessment by a nurse to determine whether the Resident is capable of performing the particular method(s) of independent medication administration; and,

 A written statement by that nurse documenting the Resident's capability of performing the particular method(s) of independent medication administration;

+Whether the Resident requires Basic Health Services;

-Whether the Resident is at risk for elopement; and,
+Whether the Resident is at risk for elopement;

-Whether the Resident is suitable for a Special Care Residence.
+Whether the Resident is suitable for a Special Care Residence; and

+Whether the Resident requires special assistance during an emergency or evacuation.
+The assessment must specify what type of assistance the Resident requires.

+The nurse’s assessment must validate any information provided by the Resident, his or her Legal Representative, or Resident Representative, if applicable.
+The nurse’s assessment must also include an evaluation by the Resident's physician or authorized practitioner, of the prospective Resident's physical, cognitive, functional, and psychosocial condition conducted within the past 90 days.
 The preadmission assessment shall note the name of any Legal Representative, Health Care Proxy, or any other person who has been documented as having decision-making authority for the Resident and the scope of his or her authority.

-The initial screening findings shall be documented and disclosed to the Resident, his or her Legal Representative and Resident Representative, if any, before the Resident moves into the Residence.
+The initial assessment findings shall be documented and disclosed to the Resident, his or her Legal Representative and Resident Representative, if any, prior to the Service Plan development and before the Resident moves into the Residence, and must be reviewed by a nurse employed by the Residence.

 Service Plan Development.

-The nurse and Service Coordinator shall develop an individualized Service Plan for each Resident in accordance with the findings of the initial screening described in 651 CMR 12.04(6).
-Said service plan shall be developed before the Resident moves into the Residence and be based on information provided by the Resident, his or her Legal Representative or Resident Representative.
-The Residence shall ensure the Resident's participation in the development of the service plan to the maximum extent possible and shall include the Legal Representative or Resident Representative to the extent that he or she is authorized, willing and able to be involved.
+The nurse and Resident Care Director shall develop an individualized Service Plan for each Resident in accordance with the findings of the initial screening described in 651 CMR 12.04(7).

+Said Service Plan shall be developed before the Resident moves into the Residence and be based on information provided by the Resident, his or her Legal Representative or Resident Representative.